hymuura/gof-patterns/creational/Singleton/README.md

 ### How use this project

-Clone the repo, watch the code and execute Singleton.java
+Clone the repo, review the code and execute Singleton.java